MySQL is being developed by the

 - It is functional on most operating systems Windows OS, Linux and OS X.

-- PROMOTIC can be set in order to have the trends and alarms/events writing its data into MySQL.
+- PROMOTIC can be set in order to have the

 - It has its own programming language for trigger definition and procedures.